 See the chart below for a long-term perspective on this widely watched indicator.
 I've highlighted recessions and included real GDP to help evaluate the correlation between the Michigan Consumer Sentiment Index and the broader economy.

 Note that this indicator is somewhat volatile with a 3.1 point absolute average monthly change.
-The latest 1.2 point change is relatively small.
+The latest month is a somewhat smaller 2.6 point change.
 For a visual sense of the volatility, here is a chart with the monthly data and a three-month moving average.

 For the sake of comparison, here is a chart of the Conference Board's Consumer Confidence Index (monthly update here).
 The Conference Board Index is the more volatile of the two, but the broad pattern and general trends have been remarkably similar to the Michigan Index.